 SONIA M. RODRIGUEZ (Josie)

 Rodriguez has been with Las Nuevas Tamaleras since 1993.
 She graduated from Southwest Texas State University in 1999 with a BFA degree in acting and theatre education.
 Sonia has been acting professionally since 1987.
-She currently teaches theatre arts at Pleasanton Jr. High and Pleasanton High School.
-She directs the UIL One Act Play for both, the Jr. High and High School.
+She currently teaches theatre arts and directs the UIL One Act Play at Pleasanton High School.
 Sonia was named Pleasanton ISD teacher of the year in 2006-07.
-Sonia graduated from Walden University with a Masters in Integrating Technology in the Classroom In 2007.
-She will be working on an upcoming show at Teatro Audaz San Antonio which will be presented in August 2019.
+Sonia graduated from Walden University with a Masters in Integrating Technology in the Classroom.
 In her free time, she likes to spend time with her family and friends.
-Sonia would like to thank her parents, family, friends and the Tamaleras’ fans for all their love and support, for the past 25 years and is looking forward to the next 25.
+Sonia would like to thank her parents, family, friends and the Tamaleras’ fans for all their love and support, for the past 28 seasons and is looking forward to the next 28.